How to Make a No Discard Sourdough Starter

-This is the EASIEST way to make a sourdough starter recipe from scratch: no measurements, no discards, and no feedings.
-Find out how!
+The EASIEST way to make a sourdough starter recipe from scratch: no measurements, no discards, and no feedings.
+It’s perfect for beginners!

-Have you been wondering how to make your own sourdough starter?
+Have you been wondering how to make the best sourdough starter?

 Maybe you have been too intimidated by how complicated it sounds.
 Or maybe you had some sourdough failures and haven’t tried again.

 This is such an easy sourdough starter recipe – with no discards ever!

 Of course, you can always buy a starter and follow the instructions (you can find some great ones here).

 But wouldn’t it be so much more satisfying and cheaper to make your own?
 You don’t even need a kitchen scale!

 This method is so simple that it’s the perfect sourdough for beginners!